|Project:||Preventing Extinction of the Hooded Grebe|

 Figure B: Lakes visited during breeding seasons 1984-1985 (black) & 2012-2013 (white).

-- Several designs for windbreaks were tested; none was very successful in extreme wind conditions.
-But a new and very promising design was developed by an experienced engineer, and this design may prove effective.
+To address wind damage to nests, several designs for windbreaks were tested; none was very successful in extreme wind conditions.
+However, a new and very promising design was developed by an experienced engineer, and this design may prove effective.